Pronation and Over-Pronation

 In feet that over-pronate, the Achilles tendon will be at a slight angle to the ground and the ankle bone will appear more prominent than usual.

 When the ankles over-pronate, it throws everything out of alignment.
 The bones in the feet can actually shift over time, and the muscles and tendons in the leg and ankle will twist.
 This places repetitive stress on the ligaments, tendons, joints and muscles of the foot, which can cause injury.

-If your feet are over-pronating, you may notice your muscles feet unusually tired when you way or stand, or they may ache.
+If your feet are over-pronating, you may notice your muscles feel unusually tired when you walk or stand, or they may ache.
 But symptoms will vary by your weight, age and activity.